openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/periamygdaloidCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Periamygdaloid cortex' is a regional part of brain.
-It is part of the cerebral cortex and corticomedial nuclear complex.
+   :definition: Is a regional part of brain.
+Is part of the cerebral cortex and the corticomedial nuclear complex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014537) ('is_a' and 'relationship')]
-   :description: Is located ventral to the basal nucleus and has three subdivisions: the periamygdaloid cortex, the medial division, and the sulcal division.
+   :description: Is located ventral to the basal nucleus and has three subdivisions: the periamygdaloid cortex, the medial division, and the sulcal division. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014537)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108716
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014537#periamygdaloid-cortex-1
    :name: periamygdaloid cortex